sugarcrm/SugarFieldWorkLog/README.md

 ```

 # Migrating
-As of SUgar 8.3, you may want to migrate to the comment log field.
+As of Sugar 8.3, you may want to migrate to the comment log field.
 To do so, you can use the `worklog:migrate` command in the CLI framework.

 ```
 php bin/sugarcrm worklog:migrate <module> <work log field>